jiananlin/TSS_enrichment_score_calculation/README.md

-# TSS_enrichment_score_calculation
+# TSS enrichment score calculation
-ATAC-seq data Transcript Start Site (TSS) enrichment score calculation
+ATAC-seq data Transcript Start Site (TSS) enrichment score calculation.

-## Step0: Preparing reference files
+## Step0: Preparing reference files.
 We are using the TSS from the UCSC Refseq annotation, hg19 for example.
 The procedures of this step can be found at [this nice post](https://randomstate.net/2018-06-28-getting-refseq-gene-tss-from-ucsc/).
 Assuming the downloaded annotation file, *reference.txt*, is ready, which should include columns in the following order: